 Experience and Qualifications

-- Degree or formal training in business administration, program evaluation, or other relevant fields
+- Degree and/or formal training in business administration, program evaluation, or other relevant field

 - Demonstrated experience in monitoring and evaluation or project management